 Alicia & Tim want to have the money to travel freely with their kids while they live at home.
 So we invest more savings in a non-education account than in their 529 plan.
 They love that their money grows, but with flexibility attached.

-Financial planning for Millennial parents like you prevents you from making financial decisions that limit what's possible for your family
+Financial planning for Millennials prevents you from making investments that limit what's possible for you and your kids